 - (November 2018): Check out the facebook page that the US based women have put together - follow us and you can see what we are up to!

 Hey everyone!
 My name is Katie and I am a born and raised Syracusean.
 I am currently working there as a chemist for a global contract research organization.
 I earned my Bachelor’s in Chemistry at Le Moyne College and, before completing my Master’s in Chemistry at SUNY Oswego, spent one year living as a Jesuit Volunteer in Baltimore, Maryland teaching math and science at a public Montessori school.
-I have always had a passion for learning and the outdoors, and having been fortunate enough to grow up along the beautiful shorelines of Lake Ontario, my love of nature began, unbeknownst to me, at young age.
+Having always had a passion for learning and the outdoors, and being fortunate enough to grow up along the beautiful shorelines of Lake Ontario, my love of nature began at young age.
 As an advocate for sustainability and social justice, I spent much of my time as an undergraduate volunteering in different locations in the northeast United States, and even as far as Quito, Ecuador.
 I am still pinching myself about my most recent endeavor, which has brought you to this page - I am honored to have been chosen as 1 of 95 women throughout the world to participate in a global leadership training and professional development program which will culminate in the largest ever all-female expedition to Antarctica – known as Homeward Bound.